infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - Handle directional navigation

-When the user is navigating through the app **using arrow keys on the keyboard**, the system provides the best-guess as to which view should be given focus in the given direction based on the layout of the views on the screen.
-This behavior corresponds to navigating using D-pad or trackball.
-But, there are situation when the system could make wrong guess and in that case it is important to manually specify which view should receive focus.
-This could be achieved using following attributes: `android:nextFocusUp`, `android:nextFocusDown`, `android:nextFocusLeft` and `android:nextFocusRight`.
+When the user is navigating through the app **using arrow keys on the keyboard**, the system provides a best-guess as to which view should be given focus in the given direction, based on the layout of the views on the screen.
+This behavior corresponds to navigating using a D-pad or trackball.
+But, there are situations when the system could guess incorrectly and in that case it is important to manually specify which view should receive focus.
+This could be achieved using the following attributes: `android:nextFocusUp`, `android:nextFocusDown`, `android:nextFocusLeft` and `android:nextFocusRight`.

 **Code example:**